nbeaver/mimetype-menagerie/readme.rst

 Similar projects
 ----------------

-The fuzzing programs American Fuzzy Lop (afl) has a number of testcases, such as archives and image formats:
+The fuzzing program American Fuzzy Lop (afl) has a number of testcases, such as archives and image formats: